 Continuing students must enrol for each year of their programme.

-Please note that continuing students with an outstanding debt must have cleared their debt before they can enrol for the new session, and should contact email@example.com without delay.
+Please note that continuing students with an outstanding debt must have cleared their debt before they can enrol for the new session, and should contact the Finance Department at email@example.com without delay.

 If you are a continuing student you will already have been issued with a Student ID card which lasts for the duration of your programme.

 If you have lost your card you can obtain a replacement card at a cost of £10 via the Online Store.
 If your card has expired or you have changed programme, or there is any other change, we will produce a replacement card for you.
 Email your request to firstname.lastname@example.org advising of the required change.
 Your photo image will be on record, so you won't need to provide a new photo.

 Your student ID card is important as you will need to swipe it each time to register your attendance in lectures, classrooms and labs.
 It also gives you access to the Library and other University facilities.
 It is required as proof of identity and valid student status for entry to examination halls, etc.

 If you are a full-time continuing student and eligible to proceed following the June PAB (Progression & Awards Board) you will be able to enrol from Monday 12 August 2019.
 This includes students from countries outside the UK or EEA, but you will need to attend a Passport and Visa check session with Student Administration on your Campus (look out for an email to your Student Email account, informing you of the details).

 To help your enrolment experience go smoothly, seek module guidance from your School contact now to help you select the correct modules during online enrolment.